-2.3.7.2 The <lcons> Element
+2.3.8.2 The <lcons> Element

-VAST 3.0 introduced the <lcons> element, which is offered under the <Linear> creative element for both Inline and Wrapper ads.
+VAST 3.0 introduced the creative element, which is offered under the creative element for both Inline and Wrapper ads.

-The following diagram illustrates the general process for how the <lcons> element is represented in a VAST response.
+The following diagram illustrates the general process for how the <Icons> element is represented in a VAST response.